adil-imran/ADIL-IMRAN/README.md

 <p align="left">It’s more than three years, I am attached with Python and Data Science
 field.
 I have done various projects in the Data Science and now moved towards Deep Learning.
 I have good experienced of Python programming and its Data Science libraries as well as I worked with Python Dask and Pyspark library for Big Data. </p>
-<p align="left">I am well-organized, self-motivated and a good team player who is eager to learn new things and willing to take on challenges to improve every day.
+<p align="left">I am well-organized, fast learner, self-motivated and a good team player who is eager to learn new things and willing to take on challenges to improve every day.
 Currently, I am looking for new opportunities in Data Science and Machine Learning field.</p>
 <p align="left">The main technologies I am focusing on are Python, Seaborn, Plotly, Scikit-learn, and TensorFlow among others to tackle real-life challenges.</p>

 <h3 align="left">Connect with me:</h3>